 Fees and honoraria consultancy exclude VAT and recoverable local taxes.

 Expenses related to an event or meeting (travel, accommodation, taxi) may include VAT or local taxes where applicable.

-VAT, if included, is the national VAT of the country where the spend is incurred, i.e. 23% in Ireland.
+VAT, if included, is the national VAT of the country where the spend is incurred.

 Handling of Currency and Exchange Rates